trailsjs/doc/concepts/policies/README.md

   yo trails:policy ExamplePolicy
 ```

-This will auto create and load to the framework the policy class that you want.
-With Yeoman you can avoid the Second Step and the generation of the First Step Class.
+With Yeoman you don't need to create the file and include it in index.js

 ### First Step : Write your policy

+The convention is that policies has to be written in api/policies.

 #### 1 - Using Hapi